• THE GEORGETOWN BASKETBALL HISTORY PROJECT

 Georgetown's hopes for the NIT came crashing down in the midst of this story, though not strictly for bad press.
 At 13-5, the NIT seemed within its grasp until the Hoyas were blitzed at the Palestra by #8-ranked St. Joe's, 111-73.
 Two days later, a weary Hoya team was upset by Catholic University, 87-84.
 And if there were any concerns that the New York sportswriters might have to cast the vote not to invite Georgetown to the NIT in the wake of the NYU story, their task was made easier when the Hoyas lost to Manhattan at Madison Square Garden, 83-80.
 When the season concluded, it was Manhattan which was awarded the final NIT bid.
 Georgetown, at 16-8, stayed home.

 Georgetown and NYU continued its basketball series without further incident through 1971, when NYU dropped all intercollegiate athletics.
-The Animal Section diminished in succeeding years, and faded out entirely by the early 1970's, not by administrative fiat, but interests of another kind--with a coeducational University, sitting without girls at basketball games wasn't as much fun.
+The Animal Section diminished in succeeding years, and faded out entirely by the early 1970's, not by administrative fiat, but interests of another kind--sitting without girls at basketball games wasn't as much fun.
 And the ability of fans to stir up passion along the sidelines disappeared entirely when students were consigned to seats beyond the baseline at Capital Centre and more recently, Capital One Arena.

 A few years ago, an ill-informed social media post drew echoes of the incident from a half century earlier.